 Once automatic approval workflow has been configured, these are the steps you will need to follow in order to use it:

-1. Create a proposal and a deal.
+1. Create a proposal and a program line.
 Once a proposal has been created, the workflow status will be set to 'Draft'.
-This means that the scheme is yet to be sent through the approval process and will remain as a draft until it has been started.
+This means that the trading program is yet to be sent through the approval process and will remain as a draft until it has been started.

-2. Go to the Approvals tab in your scheme.
+2. Go to the Approvals tab in your trading program.
 This is where you will be able to start and see the workflow.

 3. Start the workflow by clicking on the Start workflow button at the bottom of the page.
-A pop up will appear at the top of the page to confirm that you are starting the workflow, click Confirm.
+A button will appear to confirm that you are starting the workflow.
+Click Confirm.

 You will not be able to edit the proposal once the workflow has started.
-To edit the proposal, you will need to click the 'unlock scheme' button.
-This will halt the workflow and allow the settings and deals of the proposal to be edited again.
-This is because when a scheme enters the workflow it cannot be edited to ensure all roles of the workflow are agreeing to the same scheme.
+To edit the proposal, you will need to click the 'Unlock trading program' button.
+This will halt the workflow and allow the settings and program lines of the proposal to be edited again.
+This is because when a trading program enters the workflow it cannot be edited to ensure all roles of the workflow are agreeing to the same trading program.
 Once these changes have been made, you will need to send it through the workflow again.